IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Where collection-alias.json contains a JSON encoded list of collections aliases to be featured (e.g. ``["collection1-alias","collection2-alias"]``).

 Note: You may only feature collections that are published and owned by or linked to the featuring collection.
+Also, using this endpoint will only add new featured collections it will not remove collections that have already been featured.

 Remove Featured Collections from a Dataverse Collection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~